-I love Christmas buffet recipes!
+I learned how to make Christmas buffet recipes many years ago.
 Serving dinner buffet style has always been a favorite of mine.
 When I have a dinner, I like to have time to visit with my guests.
 This is why I have the dinner!
 This is especially true at holidays like Christmas time.
 We are busy all through the year and this special holiday is a special time for visiting with friends and family.
 Considering all the added hustle and bustle at holiday time, we usually want to simplify our entertaining but still making it elegant.

-Christmas buffet recipes can be anything from a buffet of simple finger foods to an elaborate meal.
+When I was learning how to make Christmas buffet recipes I realized that they can be anything from a buffet of simple finger foods to an elaborate meal.
 For this special holiday I prefer the more elaborate.
 This doesn’t mean that the foods have to be terribly expensive or fancy; simple foods are often much more tasty.
 This is the time to pull out serving dishes that you never use to spruce up your table or collect greenery from the pine tree to decorate your table.
 The great thing about a buffet, everything can be ready the day before and all you have to do is put it in the oven or fill the bowls.

 There are some important points I want to make about this type of dining.
 First, for a dinner buffet the guests must be provided with a place at a table to sit down and eat.
 It is also important to decide how the water or beverage will be served.
 These glasses should be ready on the table (or tables) where your guest will sit down; before they sit down.
 Unless you have help who will be serving while you dine, pitchers should be available for refills; I find this works best sitting on the table to be passed.
 Napkins and utensils can be placed in advance on the eating table at each place or on the buffet table.
 This choice also goes for condiments like butter, salt and pepper.